alterNERDtive/VaultHunters-tweaks/README.md

 * Re-enabled Crafty Crate, simply as an alternative to compacting drawers.
 * Re-enabled Gaia Ingot because I was curious.
 Can probably get some OP stuff though.
+* Re-enabled dirt and water rods in Vaults.
+Seriously, they are just worse versions of infinite Unobtainium + Infinite Water Bucket.

 ### Bounty Table